TonyBgithub/portfolio-portal/content/docs/api-documentation.md

 ### Discovering REST APIs

-There are several types of APIs, but in this introduction we will be using a REST API called OpenWeatherMap.
+There are several types of APIs, but in this introduction we will be using a REST API called OpenWeatherMap API.
 REST is the acronym for Representational State Transfer.
 A REST API allows two computers to communicate over HTTP, just like web browsers communicate with servers.

 ### Concrete API examples